MrMagalhaes/SiteSW/README.md

 # SiteSW
-Site com função de passar imagens de SWJFO
+Site que mostra a descrição do jogo e que passa as imagens automaticamente.